British Journal of Educational Technology

 Interview with Nick Rushby - Beijing, October 2013

-Watch an interview with Editor, Nick Rushby, as he discusses the work of BJET and offers an insight into the publication process on a recent trip to Beijing.
+Watch an interview with former Editor, Nick Rushby, as he discusses the work of BJET and offers an insight into the publication process on a recent trip to Beijing.

 Watch the latest video abstract from the Special Issue: Emerging Technologies and Transformation Effect on Pedagogy.